Our Approach to Learning

 A holistic perspective of student learning success.

 Charles La Trobe College provides a unique learning experience for students, enabling each individual to achieve both personal and academic success.

-The College has documented our approach to teaching and learning in the ‘Teaching and Learning Charter.’
-All staff across the primary and secondary sub schools implement the agreed approach documented in the Charter.
+The College has documented our approach to teaching and learning in the ‘‘Teaching and Learning Charter’.

 In the Primary School students are nurtured to develop core knowledge and skills in literacy and numeracy.
 They expand their social skills, gain confidence and make friends in the safe and secure primary school environment.
 They are supported through a personalised learning approach to develop the foundations required to be successful learners for life.

 In the upper primary and secondary school all students are provided with opportunities to devise and use problem solving strategies, creatively explore and build on their knowledge of the world and apply it in hands on learning experiences.
 They are supported to develop organisational skills and self-confidence.

 The REAL Education offered in Year 7 to Year 10 ensures our students are provided with opportunities to access the Victorian Curriculum capabilities learning areas.